 via Imago

-A championship team’s glory doesn’t end after winning the NBA Finals series.
-The team has the privilege of starting the fresh season from where they closed out in the previous season.
-It acts as a massive jumpstart ahead of other franchises.
-The league allows the defending champions to carry out a special ceremony ahead of their season opener to distribute the rings in front of the home fans and also raise the championship banner to the rafter with an iconic song in the background.
+A championship team’s glory doesn’t end with winning the NBA Finals.
+They also get the privilege of kicking off the new season where they left off.
+This acts as a significant jumpstart over other franchises.
+The league allows the defending champions to host a special ceremony before their season opener, where they distribute rings in front of their home fans and raise the championship banner to the rafters, all set to an iconic song in the background.
 A song that keeps LeBron James‘ fire inside him burning.

 Imagine the Chicago Bulls from the Michael Jordan era.
 The team had two three-peats, and the franchise did an ultimate fan service by raising the banner six times in the same decade while ‘that’ iconic song blared in the background.
 Okay, I understand, there’s no holding back now.
 It’s the evergreen 1977 song “We Are the Champions” composed by the Queen.